-Chronic Immune (Idiopathic) Thrombocytopenic
+Chronic Immune (Idiopathic) Thrombocytopenia

-The data described below reflect exposure of PROMACTA to 446 patients with chronic ITP aged 18 to 85, of whom 65% were female across the ITP clinical development program including 3 placebo-controlled studies.
+The data described below reflect exposure of PROMACTA to 446 patients with chronic ITP aged 18 to 85, of whom 65% were female across the ITP clinical development program including 3 placebo-controlled trials.
 PROMACTA was administered to 277 patients for at least 6 months and 202 patients for at least 1 year.

 Table 3: Adverse Reactions ( ≥ 3%) from